 When you look for information about Australian venomous snakes you read statements like these again and again:

 The toxicity of snake venom is tested in mice.
-The above mentioned list might be great for veterinarians who want to treat snake bitten mice, but it has little relevance for humans.
+Mice aren't people.
+The above mentioned lists have limited relevance for humans.

 Many snakes that cause thousands of deaths a year never made the list.
 Maybe their venom isn't all that toxic to mice?